SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 To meet the requirements of the various sales applications various deployment options are available:

-Optionally an extract of the central Price and Promotion Repository can be deployed locally to the respective sales application.
-To ensure consistency local extracts are periodically updated from the central repository (via the Data Replication Framework (DRF) with new iDoc types ROP_PRICE and ROP_PROMO).
+To ensure consistency local extracts are periodically updated from the central repository (via the Data Replication Framework (DRF) with new OPP iDoc types ROP_PRICE and ROP_PROMO).

 This is depicted as the “Outbound” layer in SAP CAR (see also chapter “Focused Business Solution” below):